Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 When you are building this configuration webpage, feel free to use any front-end libraries that you want (as long as the end result is compatible with web view systems in iOS and Android).

 Most likely, you will want to incorporate some sort of form into your page to accept the user's configuration.
 What your page does *once* the user submits this form is what's important here.
-Here's the overall flow to help you visualize this:

-1. User indicates submission intent on your form (usually by hitting a save/submit button.
-2. Your config webpage compiles this information into a simple JS object and transfers it into the PebbleKit JS component of your app (all of this happens in the Pebble app, once the settings view holding your page closes).
-3. The PebbleKit JS component of your app executes in the Pebble app on the user's phone, which should handle catching this information and transmitting it to the watchapp/face.
-More on this in the next section.
+Refer to the 4-step flow in the previous section.

-On your HTML page, you need to handle the first two steps of this process.
+On your HTML page, you need to handle the first two steps of the flow.
 The key functionality is summarized really well in the following code snippet that I have lifted from Pebble's documentation on [this page](https://developer.pebble.com/guides/user-interfaces/app-configuration/).

 {% highlight javascript %}